Webb-School-Computer-Science-Club/Verallel/media/README.md

 This folder contains all the media used for Verallel (icons, screenshots, etc.).
+The icons are included in the media folder in the folders for each browser so the extension can be tested properly from the repository's source code.